mjlescano/mural-exercise/NOTES.md

 - [ ] When a sticky note is selected, the user should be able to:
   - [ ] delete it
   - [ ] edit it
+- [ ] A sticky note should be duplicable

 The Redux state should look something like: